Ortus-Solutions/javascript/README.md

     var superPower = new SuperPower();
     ```

   - Use one `var` declaration for multiple variables and declare each variable on a newline.
+Try also to aling assignments for better readability.

     ```javascript
     // bad